obiba/mica-doc/documents.rst

 Cart
 ----

 The cart groups a set of variables based on one or more search criteria.
 User can edit the cart by adding or removing variables, download its content (variables) as a CSV file and use it as a search criterion.
+Variables of a cart can be attached to a Data Access Request.

+The cart can also contain studies and networks.
+Similarly the content of the cart can be downloaded as CSV files (for internal content analysis).
+Documents of the cart also be compared between each other.